chainrule-labs/root-tuber/README.md

 ### Full description

 Root Tuber is built by the [Locker](https://locker.money) team.
-At Locker, we are using 4337 AA with session keys to automate smart accounts with limited permissions.
-But we want to be able to support chains like Rootstock where session keys are not yet supported.
+At Locker, we are building modular smart contract accounts called lockers.
+These smart accounts are fully programmable and extensible via the installation of modules.
+Similar to smartphones, where owners can install or uninstall any apps they wish, users can install and uninstall any modules they wish on their locker.
+Locker leverages the infrastructure of ERC-4337 and session keys to facilitate automation with limited, fine-grained permissions.
+However, we want to be able to support chains like Rootstock where session keys are not yet supported.

-Instead of [session keys](https://docs.zerodev.app/blog/session-keys-are-the-jwts-of-web3), Root Tuber uses ERC20 allowances to move funds on the user's behalf.
+Instead of [session keys](https://docs.zerodev.app/blog/session-keys-are-the-jwts-of-web3), Root Tuber uses ERC-20 allowances to enable to automatic movement of funds on behalf of users.
-Savings are kept in a personal smart account we wrote that locks up funds for a user specified amount of time.
+Users' savings are stored in their personal smart accounts, which are smart contracts they own.
+These accounts can be programmed with timelocks to prevent withdrawals until the specified time expires.

+As Rootstock evolves and new account abstraction infrastructure becomes available, the Locker team plans to introduce fully programmable smart accounts for Rootstock users.

 ### Technical details